Why Christian Content Can’t Set You Free

 Another study to complete.

-Another clip to share or save for later.
+Another clip to save for later.

 So we quietly assume the problem must be us.
 We didn’t listen closely enough.
 Didn’t learn enough.
 Missed the insight that would finally make things click.

-And the solution is always the same: more content.
+And the solution is always the same.
+More content.
 More explanation.
-More nuance.
 More things to understand before we’re allowed to rest.

 The result isn’t rebellion—it’s exhaustion.
 A faith overflowing with information and quietly starving for freedom.

-And this isn’t because knowledge is bad.
-It matters—especially early on.
+The right knowledge matters—especially early on.
 We need help unlearning what wasn’t true.
 We need language for grace.
 We need someone to say, “That weight you’re carrying?
 You were never meant to.”

 Content can help with that.
 But it was never meant to be the place we stay.

-At some point—quietly, subtly—the problem changes.
 Early on, the issue is seeing what is true.
-Then, the issue becomes not believing it.

 Not because we’re broken.
 But because belief isn’t a light switch.
 It’s a process of trust.
 And trust doesn’t grow by accumulation.